 A few key things to consider:

 - Driveways: sweep up and remove any weeds.
-The driveway at our previous house was made of slabs, so we pressure washed them to give that great first impression.
+Consider pressure washing your driveway to give that great first impression.

 - Mow lawns, trim hedges and tidy borders.
 If you have a fence, give it a fresh lick of paint.